These questions can help your baby’s doctor determine whether your baby is sensitive to lactose—and decide the best way to help.

 - Write down all of your baby’s issues and your concerns:

-- Does she cry in pain soon after eating?
-Experience diarrhea, vomiting, or gas?
+- Does she cry soon after eating or experience other feeding issues?

 - How long after she finishes eating do the issues appear?